AYoonesi/AYoonesi.github.io/content/posts/Deciphering “Permanent Record”: A Surface-Level Critique/index.md

 draft: false
 hidemeta: false
 comments: false
 description: "During my recent holiday, I decided to delve into the pages of Edward Snowden's memoir, Permanent Record, with the expectation of a thought-provoking and intellectually stimulating experience.
-As a Harvard alumnus, I hold a high standard for the quality of literature I engage with, and this book presented both surprises and disappointments."
+I hold a high standard for the quality of literature I engage with, and this book presented both surprises and disappointments."
 canonicalURL: "https://www.linkedin.com/pulse/deciphering-permanent-record-surface-level-critique-alireza-yoonesi"
 disableHLJS: true # to disable highlightjs
 disableShare: false